-PADs Foundation accepts preliminary applications year round after an initial phone call to discuss the training process.
-Subsequently all applications will be completed through our secure online platform.
+The PADs Foundation accepts preliminary applications for our Training Programme throughout the year, following an initial phone call to discuss the training process.
+All applications are then completed via our secure online platform.

-Please note: submitting a full application does not mean the applicant is automatically approved for membership.
+Please note: submitting a full application does not guarantee automatic approval for membership.

 Throughout the UK: England, Scotland, Wales and Northern Ireland.